ducquando/learn-swift/README.md

 ***

 A *function* is a reusable block of code that performs a specific task.
-There are two types of function in Swift: user-defined and library-provided.
-As explained by theirs names, the latter is already provided by Swift's library and the former has to be manually declared.
+There are two types of functions in Swift: user-defined and library-provided.
+As explained by their names, Swift's library already provides the latter, and the former has to be manually declared.

-In Swift, there is no rule on where to place the function call and function declaration.
+Swift has no rule on where to place the function call and function declaration.
 It is similar to Java, so you can call the function before its declaration.
 Just reminds yourself that you have to declare it somewhere in the program.
 But how to declare and call a function?

 #### 1. Function Declaration and Calling